openxc/openxc-ios-framework/README.md

 * Swift - Swift2

 ## Using the Framework
-The framework can be picked directlt from the releases
+The framework can be picked directly from the releases
 * Simulator build - openXCiOSFramework.framework.simulator.zip, ProtocolBuffers.framework.simulator.zip
 * Device build - openXCiOSFramework.framework.device.zip, ProtocolBuffers.framework.device.zip